 This is a procedure used to treat acute strokes.
-A tiny, flexible tube (catheter) is threaded through the blood vessels until it reaches an area in the brain where a clot is lodged.
-Efforts are made to remove the clot through the catheter; or, clot-busting agents are administered through the catheter to the location of the actual clot.
+A tiny, flexible tube called a catheter is threaded through the blood vessels until it reaches the area in the brain where the clot is lodged.
+Efforts are made to remove the clot through the catheter, or clot-busting agents are given through the catheter to the location of the actual clot.

 Mechanical devices may be used to remove a clot.
-New devices have been approved by the FDA that may provide a quick way to retrieve the thrombosis (blood clot).
-The devices have either a corkscrew tip or a special ring used to remove the clots.
+Other devices have either a corkscrew tip or a special ring used to remove the clots.
 They are placed in a catheter and threaded through blood vessels to the area of the blockage.
-Once in the proper location these devices are used to remove the clot blocking the blood vessel.
-The advantage of these devices is that they can remove the clot in a matter of minutes, opening blood flow and decreasing the level of damage to affected tissue.
-Other versions of these devices are still under investigation.
+When the device is in the proper location, it is used to remove the clot blocking the blood vessel.
+The advantage of these devices is that they can remove the clot in minutes, opening blood flow and decreasing the level of damage to affected tissue.

-Two conditions in the arteries in the brain or the arteries that lead to the brain can cause a risk of stroke.
-These can be the result of
+(fatty deposits) in the arteries in the brain or the arteries that lead to the brain may increase the risk of another stroke.
+These fatty deposits may result in:

 Surgery attempts to correct either or both events.
-Very careful evaluation is required to determine which lesions will benefit from surgery.
+Very careful evaluation is need to determine which lesions will benefit from surgery.
+Procedures may include:

-simply carves out the inner lining of the carotid artery, leaving behind the outer layers to carry the blood.
+carves out the inner lining of the carotid artery.
+It leaves behind the outer layers to carry the blood.
 There are technical reasons why one procedure is preferred over the other.
 CEA is performed much more commonly than arterial bypass for atherosclerotic disease of the carotid arteries.

-A tiny, flexible tube (catheter) is threaded through the blood vessels and into the carotid artery or (less commonly) another artery in the brain.
+A catheter is threaded through the blood vessels and into the carotid artery or, less commonly, another artery in the brain.
 A balloon is introduced through the catheter and inflated within the blood vessel, in an effort to widen the blood vessel and improve blood flow through it.
-A stent (a mesh tube) is often left within the artery to keep it as open as possible.
+A mesh tube called a stent is often left within the artery to keep it as open as possible.
 A mesh screen may be placed within the artery to catch any bits of plaque or clots that might otherwise flow upward into the brain.

-Even though endarterectomy is more invasive, it may be preferred over angioplasty for some patients.
-Angioplasty may be an option for patients who are have a high risk of complications from CEA.
+Even though endarterectomy is more invasive, it may be preferred over angioplasty for some people.
+Angioplasty may be an option for those who are have a high risk of complications from CEA.